amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

      * [U] `"transient time step reduction factor"` [double] When time step reduction is necessary during the transient calculation, use this factor. (default: `"0.8`", suggested range: 0.5 ...
 0.9)

      * [U] `"transient time step increase factor"` [double] When time step increase is possible during the transient calculation, use this factor. (default: `"1.2`", suggested range: 1.1 ...
-2.0)
+2.0) Note that this paramter also works in the case where the flow mode `"Single Phase`" was selected.
+In that case, the default is `"1.0`".

      * [U] `"transient max time step"` [double] During the transient solve, the time step is limited to the value specified here. (default: `"1.0e+8`", suggested range: 1.0e+8 ...
 10e+10)